HansPinckaers/thesis/chapter1.md

 reaches similar performance to state-of-the-art patch-based and multiple instance learning techniques.

-Chapter 4 demonstrates a deep learning system to predict biochemical recurrence of prostate cancer using tissue morphology.
+Chapter 4 demonstrates a deep learning system to predict the biochemical recurrence of prostate cancer using tissue morphology.
 Trained on a nested case-control study and validated on an independent cohort, the system finds patterns predictive of recurrence beyond standard Gleason grading.
 Concept-based explanations show tissue features aligned with pathologist interpretation.

+Furthermore, we will show the preliminary results of streaming on a prognostic task in the discussion.
 In summary, the thesis explores computational pathology methods to analyze entire high-resolution histopathology images despite memory constraints.
 It shows neural networks can learn from morphology to aid prostate cancer diagnosis and prognosis when trained end-to-end on whole images using readily available slide-level labels.

 \pagebreak